getredash/redash/docs/usage/special_features.rst

 ==========
 It is possible to group multiple dashboards in the dashboards menu.
 To do this, you need to follow a naming convention by using a column (``:``) to separate the dashboard group and the actual dashboard name.
 For example, if you name 2 dashboards ``Foo: Bar`` and ``Foo: Baz``, they will be grouped under the ``Foo`` namespace in the dropdown menu.

 If you've got queries that have some filters and you want to apply filters at the dashboard level (that apply to all queries), you need to set a flag.
-Can you do it through the admin interface at ``/admin/dashboard`` or you can do it by manually setting the column ``dashboard_filters_enabled`` of the table ``dashboards`` to ``TRUE`` in the Re:dash database.
+You can do it through the admin interface at ``/admin/dashboard`` or manually by setting the column ``dashboard_filters_enabled`` of the table ``dashboards`` to ``TRUE`` in the Re:dash database.

 Exporting query results to CSV or JSON
 ======================================